VoltanFr/memcheck/ReadMe.md

+# Introduction
+MemCheck is a flashcard web site.

 # Archi, specification doc, resources
 - The Application project defines *what* we want to display, not how we display it.
 So it returns raw data, not transformed for display.
 - The UI project defines *how* we display the data sent by the Application. *The UI project is not allowed to see the model*, it only sees the Application.